Do You Need Tenant Insurance?

 What is Tenant Insurance?

 Home insurance does not always automatically cover every item in the insured property.
 As a house lessee, a condominium tenant, or an apartment renter, you should never assume that the owner’s home insurance policy includes you and your personal belongings.
+It also differs from province to province, which is why we add these related pages about home insurance in British Columbia and Ontario.

 The coverage of home insurance for rented property is primarily for property damage.
 Although it may sometimes also include certain appliances and pieces of furniture that the property owner may have opted to include in the lease, it is primarily for the protection of the owner, not the tenant.
 This is why tenant insurance is a necessity for renters who wish to have protection and peace of mind.